d6lts/conditional_fields/README.txt

 http://drupal.org/project/issues/conditional_fields

 Bug: multiple controlling fields on the same field don’t work
-Bug: when exporting/importing conditional fields, some trigger values are not saved
 Bug: some required fields are not correctly handled (e.g.: date)
 Testing: test different types of CCK fields for compatibility
-Feature: reset untriggered fields to their default state
 Feature: allow more kinds of controlling fields (e.g.: taxonomy)
 Feature: allow nested conditional fields
 Feature: views integration